microsoft/vscode-docs/docs/python/tutorial-flask.md

     from . import views  # For import side-effects of setting up routes.
     ```

-1. Open the debug configuration file `launch.json` and update the `env` property as follows to point to the startup object:
+1. Open the debug configuration file `launch.json` and update the `.venv` property as follows to point to the startup object:

     ```json
     "env": {